sehrish30/EcomAuction-api-IAC/README.md

-**Auction Serverless & Microservices REST API**
+**Auction Serverless & Microservices API**

+The following are all the usecases covered in the api.

 <br/>

 ## 👉Architecture of the Auction API

-The use case for this implementation is uploading a listing agreement, which is a document with heavy payload that outlines the terms and conditions of a real estate transaction.<br/>
+Implemented a comprehensive auction service that enables Create, Read, Update, and Delete (CRUD) operations on auctions.
+Additionally, leveraged AWS EventBridge schedulers to process expired auctions and automatically trigger notifications to the notifications service.
+This approach ensures that expired auctions are handled efficiently and that notifications are sent to sellers and buyers in a timely manner.
+The system was designed with scalability and fault tolerance in mind, ensuring that it can handle large volumes of auctions and events without compromising performance or reliability.

 <img src="readmeimages/serverless.png" style="max-width: 100%; height: auto; object-fit: contain;">

 ## 👉Architecture of Message Queue

-Decoupled sending emails to users improving fault tolerance. <br/>
+Decoupled sending emails and other notifications to users improves fault tolerance.
+By having a notification service that handles all notifications separately, we can ensure that the process of sending notifications doesn't affect the rest of the application.
+This separation of concerns also allows for better scalability and maintainability of the system, as each service can be developed, tested, and deployed independently.

 <img src="readmeimages/SQS.png" style="max-width: 100%; height: auto; object-fit: contain;">

 ## 👉Architecture of Streaming Order Receipts

-Improved customer experiences using lambda streaming technique. <br/>
+Used Lambda streaming technique to improve customer experiences by reducing application latency and providing partial results in real-time during long-running tasks or queries. <br/>

 <img src="readmeimages/getReceipt.png" style="max-width: 100%; height: auto; object-fit: contain;">